ylhyra/ylhyra_content/data/Blær/LungA.md

         "meaning": "The first time that I came here I fell in love with the place."
       },
       "s_zT6-r64R8QX": {
-        "meaning": "Thousands of people come here over the week, which triples the amount of people in town."
+        "meaning": "More than a thousand people come here during the week, tripling the town's population."
       }
     },
     "words": {